eh111eh/LungLink-Hub/README.md

-Repo for FA23 INFO2950 Project Team
+Repo for Geeks for Geeks Hack for Health